 MAT 118 Exploring Statistics (3) This is an introductory statistics course for non-STEM majors.
 Topics include: random sampling, graphical displays of data, measures of central tendency and dispersion, normal distribution, standard scores, confidence intervals, hypothesis testing, Student t distribution, two-way tables, probability, correlation and regression.
 Prerequisite: Placement into college level mathematics.
 Not open to Math/Science or Engineering Science majors or to anyone having earned credit in MAT 151 or BUS 219.
 A calculator with two-variable statistics capabilities may be required.
+Prerequisite: MAT 104 or MAT 112 or MAT 113 or MAT 114 (or equivalent) or MAT 121 or BUS 102 or NUR 183 or NUR 230.
+Not open to Math/Science or Engineering Science majors or to anyone having earned credit in MAT 151 or BUS 219.
+A calculator with two-variable statistics capabilities is required.

-MAT 119 Mathematics for Technical Disciplines I (4) This is the first course in a two-semester sequence of dimensional analysis, intermediate algebra, geometry, trigonometry, graphs and control charts, with an understanding of basic statistics.
-Topics included are: scientific and engineering notation, significant figures, unit conversion, fundamental concepts of algebra, functions and graphs, solving linear and quadratic equations, systems of equations, right triangle trigonometry, basic statistics, graphs and control charts.
+MAT 119 Mathematics for Technical Disciplines I (4) This is the first coures in a two-semester sequence of dimensional analysis, intermediate algebra, geometry, trigonometry, graphs, and control charts, with an understanding of basic statistics.
+Topics included are scientific and engineering notation, significant figures, unit conversion, fundamental concepts of algebra, functions and graphs, solving linear and quadratic equations, systems of equations, graphs, and control charts.
 The scientific calculator will be used throughout the course.
-This course is intended for technical majors.
-Prerequisite: MAT 114 or equivalent, or Permission of Instructor.
+Prerequisites: MAT 114 or equivalent, or Permission of Instructor; NET major.

-MAT 120 Mathematics for Technical Disciplines II (3) This is the second course in a two-semester sequence of dimensional analysis, intermediate algebra, geometry, trigonometry, graphs and control charts, with an understanding of basic statistics.
-Topics included are: trigonometry (including identities), logarithms, exponential and logarithmic equations, variation, graphing with log and semi-log scales, and brief introduction to differentiation and integration of polynomials.
+MAT 120 Mathematics for Technical Disciplines II (3) This is the second course in a two-semester sequence of dimensional analysis, intermediate algebra, geometry, trigonometry, graphs, and control charts, with an understanding of basic statistics.
+Topics included are right triangle trigonometry, logarithms, exponential and logarithmic equations, variation, graphing with log and semi-log scales, and statistics.
 The scientific calculator will be used throughout the course.
-This course is intended for technical majors.
-Prerequisite: MAT 119 or POI.
+Prerequisites: MAT 119 and NET major.